 What is the nature of work today?

-The new digital workplace has become more globally dispersed, changing the dynamics of the nature of the workplace.
+The new digital workplace has become more globally dispersed, changing the dynamics of the workplace.
 The constantly shifting digital workplace has accelerated the need for more remote workers, instant communication, and on-demand project collaboration.
-Here’s why:
+Here’s why.

 Increased rates of remote work adoption